 - Students will be required to participate in the CURO research program (one 3 credit course per semester) working in their research mentor’s lab.

-- If all parties agree that this graduate program does not meet their needs, the student may choose not to continue in their fifth year of study.
+- If this graduate program does not meet their needs, students may choose not to continue in their fifth year of study.

-- Statement of Purpose (research interest and career goals in ECE)
+- Essay (research interest and career goals in ECE)

 - Unofficial Transcripts